 I had the good fortune of finding Lisa online.
 Then through a few Skype ‘meet and greets’ we decided on the best ways to plan my trip.
 And, in fact,Lisa planned it all down to the last detail including a dentist and lawyer visit.

-I booked Lisa and her spunky little car for about ten days.
+I booked Lisa’s guide service for about ten days.
 Traveling with Lisa is more like getting with an old friend and making a road trip.
 We got along famously.
 I found her to be very accommodating and knowledgeable about Costa Rica, our surroundings and our itinerary.
 One of her ‘hidden’ qualities is who she knows.
 My first night she had us booked into one of THE gringo hangouts.
 And, indeed for the rest of the trip, I was introduced to the nicest people imaginable.
 Thanks Lisa!
 My trip was a resounding success and I will not hesitate one iota to call on her on my next visit.
 Cliff

 Contact Cliff at firstname.lastname@example.org